How To: Create a Wind Rose Diagram using Microsoft Excel

 You will need to source the appropriate wind speed data which related to a specific location and, ideally, height.

-The data will need to comprise of mean wind speeds and the associated wind speed direction for that mean wind speed.
+The data will need to comprise of mean (normally hourly) wind speeds values and the associated wind direction values.
 For example, you may have access to hourly mean wind speeds and direction taken for the last 2 years.
-Perfect!

-Please note that wind direction needs to be converted from degrees to Cardinal Wind Directions i.e. N, NNE, NE, ENE, E and so on.
+It is then important that the wind direction is converted from degrees to Cardinal Wind Directions i.e. N, NNE, NE, ENE, E and so on.
 Click here for more information.

-2. Ensure that “0” wind speeds have been taken into account
+2. Ensure that ‘0 m/s’ wind speed values have been taken into account

-In order to do this you should ensure that any mean wind speeds which have values of 0 have been asigned the wind direction “Calm” (or something equivalent).
-This is explained further in the Data Sorting Instructions.
+In order to do this you should ensure that any mean wind speeds which have values of 0 have been assigned the wind direction “Calm” (or something equivalent).
+The calm data is excluded from the wind rose diagram and is explained further in Section 10.

 3. Insert a PivotTable

-Select your whole wind speed table and click the ‘Insert’ tab and then select ‘PivotTable’.
+Select your wind speed table (the 2 columns containing wind speed and direction values) and click the ‘Insert’ tab and then select ‘PivotTable’.
 Create pivot table in new worksheet.